 Make sure your teen knows they can talk to you about whatever is on their mind (both good and bad).

-I have told my son if he feels embarrassed by talking to me about something he won’t hurt my feelings by having a conversation with his Dad or my husband first.
+I have told my son if he feels embarrassed by talking to me about something he won’t hurt my feelings by having a conversation with his Dad first.

 I am of the opinion that the more people your child feels loved by and safe to communicate with, the better off and more confident they will be.